madusankabibile/HHIMS/README.md

 ---

-## 🔧 PHP 8 Compatibility
+## PHP 8 Compatibility

 HHIMS was originally written for PHP 5.x.
-This repository includes patches for full PHP 7.4 and PHP 8.x compatibility.
+This repository includes all patches required for PHP 7.4 and PHP 8.x compatibility.

 ### Framework Patches (`system/`)